IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 Send the `advertising_id` (UID2) from the [preceding step](#retrieve-a-uid2-for-pii-using-the-identity-map-endpoints) to a DSP while building your audiences.
 Each DSP has a unique integration process for building audiences.
 Please follow the integration guidance provided by the DSP for sending UID2s to build an audience.

 ### Monitor for salt bucket rotations related to your stored UID2s
-Because a UID2 is an identifier for a user at a particular moment in time, a user's UID2 will rotate at least once a year.
+A UID2 is an identifier for a user at a particular moment in time, which means that a user's UID2 will rotate at least once a year.

-We recommend checking salt bucket rotation daily for active users.
-While salt buckets rotate annually, the date they rotate may change.
-Checking salt bucket rotation every day ensures your integration has the current UID2s.
+Each salt bucket is updated roughly once a year.
+Individual bucket updates, however, are spread over the year, which means that about 1/365th of all buckets is rotated daily.

+>IMPORTANT: To ensure your integration has the current UID2s, check salt bucket rotation for active users every day.

 | Step | Endpoint | Description |
 | --- | --- | --- |